zevlouss/LEVEL5/README.md

 This image encodes private key for address 1cryptoGeCRiTzVgxBQcKFFjSVydN1GW7.

+Author/puzzle creator:
-Author:UNSOLVED for over 3 years because the original release was uncomplete!
+UNSOLVED for over 3 years because the original release was uncomplete!
 Relaunched on 12th of December 2021.
 My excuses to everyone!

 past hint:
 clarity edit: sum of two ~~consecutive~~ following rectangles...